Guest article written for AllAboutAlpha.com – the official publication of the Chartered Alternative Investment Analyst (CAIA) Association

 The financial crisis has changed the landscape for any industry wishing to attract and retain investors.
 By the end of 2009, most investment managers were- essentially- in survival mode, dealing with dramatic declines in asset prices (across the board) and a wave of redemptions from accounts.
 Never ones to be defeated, and supported by positivity within the markets (and a lack of other investment options)- the first quarter of 2012 saw global assets under management by the hedge-fund industry reach US$2.13 trillion.

 Even with this buoyancy of inflows, fund managers have been faced with challenges on a number of fronts.
 Not only has the hedge-fund industry suffered a brand-crisis, but also investment managers are faced with rapid changes in regulations and routes to market.
+If you’re looking for a job to become a strategic development manager, you can look into these strategic fintech jobs in London and others.

 Jeff has been Prescient Capital Partners since co-founding the firm Dr. Ron Weiss in 1999.
 They make direct angel and venture capital investments in early and mezzanine-stage healthcare, life sciences, internet, technology, entertainment/media, retail and hospitality companies.
 We have participated in a number of highly visible and profitable liquidity events.
 In 2007, they founded Prescient Advisors to provide strategic consulting services to help entrepreneurs and CEOs of start-up, emerging and established companies to access the resources that they require to grow their businesses.